aforemny/amethyst-talk/index.md

 # Why NOT to use Amethyst?

-- Infancy of Rust and Amethyst
+- Infancy of Amethyst
   - No AAA rendering (yet?)
   - No rich UI yet
   - No support for mobile or web yet
+  - No support for VR or AR (yet?)
   - No editor (yet?)
   - No excellent documentation yet